joshghent/blog/content/blog/tech-talk-tips/index.md

 Why did I choose to give a talk then?
 For one, I wanted the experience, ever since [going to my first meetup](https://blog.joshghent.com/how-to-attend-your-first-programming-meetup-835b74f6556f) I thought “that’s really cool to speak about stuff you’re excited about”.
 In connection with this, I enjoy teaching people, whether that be 1-on-1 or to a group — it’s one of the reasons I contribute to open source, and write blogs.
 It’s a creative outlet.
 Overall, my primary objective was simply to share something I’m passionate about and also *try* and make them laugh — emphasis on the word “try” there.

 My first talk was at the [NottinghamJS meetup](https://nottsjs.org/) and was titled “[Lightning Node Performance](https://github.com/nottsjs/speakers/issues/46)”.
 I’m hugely grateful to the organizers for giving me a platform.
-Previously they had people from Amazons Alexa division, Microsofts Machine Learning team and more — so it seemed as if I had big shoes to fill.
+Previously they had people from Amazons Alexa division, Microsoft's Machine Learning team and more — so it seemed as if I had big shoes to fill.

 But giving the talk is the ending, let’s start at the beginning with things I wish I had known when preparing my first talk.